 Visualizing the Spiritual Master

 In Guhyasamaja, the main deity takes on many forms.
 I mean, similar forms, but it is given many names.
-Slight differences in the form, but it’s actually one basic form.
-It has slight, slight variants – whether it’s smiling, or with fangs – but basically the same.
-And the main figure can be called Vajradhara, or Vajrasattva, or Akshobhya.
-And so that’s why when we have this six-session practice, when you have figures – the guru in the form of Vajradhara, then we become Vajrasattva – this is the Guhyasamaja system.
+There are slight differences in the form but it’s actually one basic form.
+It has slight, slight variants – whether it’s smiling or with fangs – but it’s basically the same.
+The main figure can be called Vajradhara, or Vajrasattva, or Akshobhya.
+That’s why when we have this six-session practice, when we have figures – the guru in the form of Vajradhara, then we become Vajrasattva – this is the Guhyasamaja system.

 Vajradhara and Vajrasattva are both blue.
 Don’t think that we’re talking here about Vajrasattva as in the white figure used for purification.
 It is not that.
-Blue Vajrasattva, as in Guhyasamaja, and with one face, two arms.
-So this would be the simplest visualization that we can do, the most standard one.
-And regardless of what tantra we’re practicing, this one is comfortable for it.
+Blue Vajrasattva, as in Guhyasamaja with one face, two arms.
+This would be the simplest visualization that we can do, the most standard one.
+Regardless of what tantra we’re practicing, this one is comfortable for it.

-But we could substitute Kalachakra, for instance: the teacher is Kalachakra, ourselves as Kalachakra.
+We could substitute Kalachakra, for instance, the teacher is Kalachakra, ourselves as Kalachakra.
 This is the way it is done in the Kalachakra version.
 Similarly, we could visualize both as Yamantaka or whatever figure we are practicing.
 It doesn’t matter.
-Vajrayogini.
-Whatever you want.
+It could be Vajrayogini, whatever we want.
 It doesn’t matter.
 It’s similar to the fact that the hundred-syllable mantra for purification has many forms: There is the straight form of Vajrasattva – that’s the Guhyasamaja system.
-There’s Herukasattva – that’s the Chakrasamvara and Vajrayogini systems.
-There’s Yamantakasattva – that’s the Yamantaka system.
-Just changing a few syllables.
-They’re all totally equivalent.
+There’s Herukasattva, that’s the Chakrasamvara and Vajrayogini systems.
+There’s Yamantakasattva, that’s the Yamantaka system.
+Just changing a few syllables, they’re all totally equivalent.
 There’s the Yamantaka system, there’s Padmasattva that comes with Guru Rinpoche, and all these systems.
 “Sattva” means “being” in Sanskrit, and the Tibetans understand it as “having a mind” – a heroic being with a mind – the Tibetans really expand it, but the Sanskrit simply means a being.

 The Symbolism of the Throne

-So we have the spiritual teacher in the form of the yidam – let’s say Vajradhara here – and sitting on a throne.
-The throne is supported by eight lions.
-So they are on the corners of the throne.
-I mean, each side has two corners, so you have eight.
-And they have one paw up, holding the throne, and one paw down on the floor – from their front paws.
-And they are alive.
-They’re not paintings, and they’re not statues, they’re not stuffed.
+We have the spiritual teacher in the form of the yidam – let’s say Vajradhara here – and sitting on a throne.
+The throne is supported by eight lions; they are on the corners of the throne.
+I mean, each side has two corners, so we have eight.
+They have one paw up, holding the throne, and one paw down on the floor – from their front paws.
+They are alive.
+They’re not paintings, they’re not statues and they’re not stuffed.
 They are alive, and they are chasing away interferences.
-And on the throne there is a lotus, and then a flat moon disc in the center of the lotus.
-And then on top of the moon disc, a sun – flat sun disc.
-Like cushions.
+On the throne, there is a lotus, and then a flat moon disc in the center of the lotus.
+Then, on top of the moon disc, a sun – flat sun disc, like cushions.

-In the text Uttaratantra by Maitreya – the Furthest Everlasting Stream – it speaks about the eight qualities of the Buddha, eight qualities of the Dharma, eight qualities of the Sangha.
-And the eight lions represent these sets of eight qualities.
+In the text Uttaratantra by Maitreya – the Furthest Everlasting Stream – it speaks about the eight qualities of the Buddha, eight qualities of the Dharma and eight qualities of the Sangha.
+The eight lions represent these sets of eight qualities.
 Three sets of eight.
-And the lotus, moon, and sun represent renunciation, bodhichitta, and the understanding of voidness.
-Or in terms of anuttarayoga tantra, the three seats have another level of meaning – the lotus, moon, and sun – they mean the illusory body, clear light, and the unified pair of the two.
+The lotus, moon and sun represent renunciation, bodhichitta and the understanding of voidness.
+Or in terms of anuttarayoga tantra, the three seats have another level of meaning – the lotus, moon and sun – they mean the illusory body, clear light and the unified pair of the two.

 Visualizing the Sangha and Dharma Gems

-Then, if we want to visualize an elaborate form, then we can visualize the various Buddhas and bodhisattvas all around the central figure, representing the Sangha refuge.
+Then, if we want to visualize an elaborate form, we can visualize the various Buddhas and bodhisattvas all around the central figure, representing the Sangha refuge.
 They’re all sitting on the same throne – a very large throne – but everybody has their lotus, moon and sun.
-So everybody is on their own set of three cushions.
-And, in elaborate form, all the figures have in front of them a little table, and on top of it the texts that they have taught or written.
+Everybody is on their own set of three cushions, and, in elaborate form, all the figures have in front of them a little table, and on top of it, the texts that they have taught or written.
 That represents the Dharma.

-But, alternatively, we can visualize in a simpler form just the guru-yidam as incorporating all Three Gems.
-So the guru’s mind is the Buddha refuge, his speech is the Dharma refuge, and his body is the Sangha refuge.
-In Lama Chopa (the Guru Puja) you have, inside the central figure, all the various parts of the body are the different Dhyani Buddhas and bodhisattvas and so on; that’s also speaking in terms of the body being the Sangha, representing the Sangha.
+Alternatively, we can visualize in a simpler form just the guru-yidam as incorporating all Three Gems.
+The guru’s mind is the Buddha refuge, his speech is the Dharma refuge, and his body is the Sangha refuge.
+In Lama Chopa (the Guru Puja), we have inside the central figure, all the various parts of the body are the different Dhyani Buddhas and bodhisattvas and so on; that’s also speaking in terms of the body being the Sangha, representing the Sangha.

 Taking Refuge

-Then we start with taking safe direction, putting a safe direction in our lives.
-And in order to actually sincerely say, “I’m putting that direction in my life,” we need to have the causes for it.
-So we always repeat the refuge formula three times:
+Then, we start by taking safe direction, putting a safe direction in our lives.
+In order to sincerely say, “I’m putting that direction in my life,” we need to have the causes for it.
+We always repeat the refuge formula three times.

 Before we recite it the first time, we imagine that we’ve actually fallen off a cliff into the worst rebirth states and that we are suffering.
-Then we think of the qualities of the Three Gems and the safe direction that they offer to get out of it.
-And so with that motivation, with that emotional state, then we have the motivation.
+We think of the qualities of the Three Gems and the safe direction that they offer to get out of it, and so with that motivation, with that emotional state, then we have the motivation.
 That’s the aim.
 The aim is: “I’m going to put that direction in my life, to get out of this terrible situation that I’m in.”
 Then it has meaning.
 There’s some feeling behind it.
 I take safe direction.
-I’m going to take safe direction from the Buddhas, the Dharma, and the Highest Assembly – that’s the Sangha.
-And it doesn’t mean to my enlightenment – that’s wrong, the translation – it means to my purified state.
-It’s talking about the three types of bodhi.
-Talking about liberation.
-Till I get liberated.
-Either liberation as a shravaka arhat, pratyekabuddha arhat, or bodhisattva arhat, or Buddha.
+I’m going to take safe direction from the Buddhas, the Dharma and the Highest Assembly (that’s the Sangha).
+It doesn’t mean to our enlightenment – that’s wrong, the translation – it means to our purified state.
+It’s talking about the three types of bodhi, about liberation.
+Till we get liberated, either liberation as a shravaka arhat, pratyekabuddha arhat, or bodhisattva arhat, or Buddha.

-So the first time: I’m in this terrible state.
-Or, if it’s difficult to imagine worse rebirth states, just that I’m really in a terrible situation in my life.
-My life is going nowhere; it’s just going down and down.
-Doing more and more negative things.
-And it’s horrible.
-I don’t want it to be like this.
-I really dread it continuing like this.
-And here the Buddha, Dharma, Sangha offers a direction out of that.
-So that’s the direction that I want to go in.
-Refuge.
-That’s common to Hinayana and Mahayana.
-Not to enlightenment; we’re talking about liberation.
+So, the first time: I’m in this terrible state.
+Or, if it’s difficult to imagine worse rebirth states, just that we’re really in a terrible situation in our life.
+Our life is going nowhere; it’s just going down and down, and we’re doing more and more negative things.
+It’s horrible, as we don’t want it to be like this.
+We really dread it continuing like this.
+Here the Buddha, Dharma and Sangha offer a direction out of that, so that’s the direction that we want to go in, refuge.
+That’s common to Hinayana and Mahayana, and it’s not enlightenment; we’re talking about liberation.

-So the first repetition, we’ve fallen off the cliff.
-Second repetition, we are on the edge of the cliff, about to fall off.
-Losing our balance and about to fall off into a terrible situation.
-And “Ah!
+In the first repetition, we’ve fallen off the cliff.
+For the second repetition, we are on the edge of the cliff, about to fall off, losing our balance and about to fall off into a terrible situation.
+Then, “Ah!
 Here’s the direction to get out of it.”
-And then that’s the second repetition.
-And then with the third repetition, we are some distance away from the edge of the cliff, but we are sliding down toward the edge.
-And we don’t know when we are going to fall off.
+That’s the second repetition.
+With the third repetition, we are some distance away from the edge of the cliff, but we are sliding down toward the edge, and we don’t know when we are going to fall off.
 We don’t know when our death is going to come.
-We’re heading gradually toward that direction of falling off into a hopeless state.
-And so, there, again, use the direction to avoid sliding off the edge.
+We’re heading gradually toward that direction of falling off into a hopeless state, and so again, we use the direction to avoid sliding off the edge.
 These are very powerful – they’re states of mind – for really getting a sincere feeling of safe direction.
 It comes out of the Fifth Dalai Lama’s lam-rim.

 I take safe direction, till my purified state, from the Buddhas, the Dharma, and the Highest Assembly.